Areas of Expertise

 Cross-cultural social work practice; international social work; cultural competency; human diversity; and clinical competence evaluation

 Dr. Lu is a leading spokesperson for social work services with Asian Americans.
-In 1984 she was a founding board member of the Chinese American Human Services Association (CAHSA) in Los Angeles, California.
+In 1984, she was a founding board member of the Chinese American Human Services Association (CAHSA) in Los Angeles, California.
 Dr. Lu is the founding president of the P.E.A.R.L.
 Institute (Pacific Education, Advocacy, Research and Learning), which, since 1993, has implemented annual international training and program development projects on family protections (i.e., training on child abuse and domestic violence issues).
-Since 2010 she has served as the president of the Asian & Pacific Islander Social Work Educators Association (APISWEA).
-As president of APISWEA she started its mentor program, inaugurated its OKURA mental health scholarship program, and brought the association’s annual meeting abroad.
-APISWEA has co-sponsored two conferences in China and Vietnam and their 2013 conference will take place in Cambodia.
-Dr. Lu has been the director of the Sino American Summer Training Institute and administered the program at SDSU (1991-1995) and UC Berkley (1996-1997) before bringing it to NYU in 1998.
-Most recently she brought the program to Shanghai, China, from 2011 to 2012 while she was a visiting professor at East China University of Science and Technology.
-Dr. Lu was also a visiting professor at Tzu Chi University in Hualien City, Taiwan, from 2003 to 2004.
-Dr. Lu has served as an advisory/board member for more than fifteen local, national, and international nonprofit organizations.
+From 2010-2013, she served as the president of the Asian & Pacific Islander Social Work Educators Association (APISWEA) and started its mentor program, inaugurated its OKURA mental health scholarship program, and brought the association’s annual meeting abroad.
+Dr. Lu is also the long-time director of the Sino American Summer Training Institute.
+She administered the program at SDSU (1991-1995) and UC Berkeley (1996-1997) before bringing it to NYU in 1998.
+Moreover, Dr. Lu has served as an advisory/board member for more than fifteen local, national, and international nonprofit organizations.